As of this update red tide is present in a large stretch of Florida’s west coast, including many central Gulf coast and southwest Gulf coast beaches.

 Common sources of water pollution include:

-- Untreated sewage from sewage treatment plants
+- Untreated releases of sewage

 - Sewage leaks from old septic tanks